What is a Passive House?

 The term 'passive house' refers to an extremely high performing energy efficient home, in the sense that the heating and cooling is largely passive.
 To achieve this, homes have to be designed to take advantage of the free heat available from the sun, and heavily fortified with insulation to hang onto that precious heat.

-The original certification program originates in Germany and the parameters of that program were specifically designed for that climate.
-The certification process has found its way to Canada, but without any changes to the performance requirements..
+The original Passive House certification program originates in Germany and is referred to as PHI - and the parameters of that program were specifically designed for that climate.
+The certification process has found its way to Canada, (slightly ironic when we consider that the world's first passive house was built in Canada in the 70's) but without any key changes to the performance requirements... at least not if you choose to certify via the PHI system.

-In Canada our bottom end temperatures can be much more extreme than those of Germany, and this is not reflected in the certification process.
-This can make achieving Passive House Certification here a far more costly undertaking, which could dissuade some from exploring it as an option, and likely be very disappointing to those who tried but didn't quite make it.
+In Canada and the cold zones of the USA our bottom end temperatures can be much more extreme than those of Germany, and this is not reflected in the PHI certification process.
+This can make achieving Passive House Certification in cold climates of US or Canada a far more costly undertaking, which could dissuade some from exploring it as an option, and likely be very disappointing to those who tried but didn't quite make it.

-We stumbled upon one homeowner (or soon to be) who, in an attempt to build and certify to Passive House standards, has found the additional cost needed to squeeze the last bit of energy from the total modelled consumption quite prohibitive and decided to back off a bit.
+We stumbled upon one homeowner who, in an attempt to build and certify to Passive House standards, found the additional cost needed to squeeze the last bit of energy from the total modelled consumption pretty prohibitive and decided to back off a bit.
 We found this interesting, and it's a good example of why we shouldn't look at any green building endeavour as an 'all or nothing' sort of thing.
+They still have an exceptional home, just not quite to Passive House certification standards.

 Anyone can build a Certified Passive House when money is no object, but are they cost effective?
 We started to question that when we were designing the Damn Near Passive House.-Roy De Vries